nreith/cv/full-resume.md

 * **Modeling:** Fitted complex models including multi-level/mixed-effects regressions, survival analysis, and genetic algorithms for network core-periphery estimation.
 * **Methodological Innovation:** Developed a new Bayesian method for diagnosing and imputing missing data in time-series network data using multi-level prediction.

-### **Ph.D. & Dissertation Research**
-**University of Texas at Austin** | Austin, TX | August 2010 – May 2017

-* **Computational Sociology:** Pioneered a multi-methodological approach to social movement research, building a unique multi-source dataset (geocoding map data, 100s of GB of event data, NLP on French/Arabic documents).
-* **Predictive Modeling of Social Dynamics:** Explained the contagion of a local tribal revolt into a nationwide revolution, by predicted intensity and spread of protest and violence during the Tunisian Revolution using temporal/spatial effects and survival models.
-* **Predictive Modeling of Social Dynamics:** Modeled the spread and intensity of civil unrest using spatio-temporal survival analysis; elucidated the mechanisms by which localized tribal revolts scaled into a nationwide revolution during the Tunisian Arab Spring.
-* **Dissemination:** Published 6 peer-reviewed journal articles and several white papers; presented results to technical and policy audiences.

 ### **Program & Policy Advisor**
-**United Nations Development Programme (UNDP)** | NY & Beirut | May 2005 – July 2010
+**United Nations Development Programme (UNDP)** | NY & Beirut | 2005 – 2010

 * **Strategic Advising & Portfolio Management:** Policy advisor to high-level UN officials on regional political and economic development; provided oversight and strategic alignment for an annual regional expenditure of ~$880M USD.
 Specialized in bridging the gap between complex quantitative metrics and strategic policy implementation across 18+ country offices and diverse governmental stakeholders.
 * **Operations & Security Coordination:** Served as Security Focal Point for regional headquarters, managing building and personnel security protocols.
 Led critical post-crisis security hardening and risk mitigation strategies following the 2007 Algiers bombing, ensuring the safety and continuity of international staff and operations in high-risk environments.

-* **Regional Program Architecture:** Orchestrated cross-border initiatives and managed international training programs with a budget in excess of ~$50ms USD that synchronized policy objectives between UN headquarters and decentralized country offices.
+* **Regional Program Architecture:** Orchestrated cross-border initiatives and managed international training programs with a budget in excess of ~$50M USD that synchronized policy objectives between UN headquarters and decentralized country offices.

 ---